Gemba/arcade-dt/README.md

 <p align="center" style="">
 For (Retro-)Gamers on the Raspberry Pi:<br>
 Precise game control due to close to zero input lag<br>
-No C-code and building, only essential driver configuration<br>
+No C-code, only essential driver configuration<br>
-Always up-to-date with the Kernel<br>
+No custom Kernel module to install, thus always up-to-date with the Kernel<br>
 Utilizes on-board GPIO: No indirection via USB needed<br>
 Ready for SBC other than the Raspberry Pi
 </p>